 The Barista Express really lost points for its descaling process.
 Though this is only required a few times a year, we found it to be quite annoying.
 It requires mixing up a tincture of half water and half vinegar and manually flushing the machine with it.
 Then you need to flush out the vinegar with water.
 This process took us about 30 minutes.
 Other machines perform automated descaling that is much less hands on.

 If that rich and creamy cafe style latte is what you seek, look no farther than this machine.
-It's the only one we tested that can create that elusive perfect steamed milk with a thin layer of foam that takes lattes to the next level.
+It's one of the few we tested that can create that elusive perfect steamed milk with a thin layer of foam that takes lattes to the next level.
 Same goes for latte art.
-If you're hoping to impress your friends with little foam leaves or hearts this is the only machine we tested that will give you all the tools you need to succeed in that quest.
+If you're hoping to impress your friends with little foam leaves or hearts this machine that will give you all the tools (if not the skill) you need to succeed in that quest.